C.H. Gladman, Carl E. Hall, et al.

 Dr. J. Michael Gray passed away in August.

 Dr. Helmut Knaust received a 2015 UT System Board of Regents' Outstanding Teaching Award.
-Dr. Knaust is the sixth awardee from the Department in 7 years.
+Dr. Knaust was the sixth awardee from the Department in 7 years.

 UTEP hosted once again the Southwestern Undergraduate Mathematics Research Conference (SUnMaRC) from February 27 to March 1.
 As the lead organizer, Dr. Behzad Djafari-Rouhani solicited the help of lecturers, staff and Club Zero to make the conference a success.